 Software development managers are mainly responsible for coordinating the team members and the client, allocating the resources, and streamlining the processes.
 The software manager must ensure that all deliverables are met in a given timeline.

-Depending on the scope of the project, the manager can also take on a more hands-on role in development.
-Yet, their primary role is to control the software development process.
+Depending on the project’s scope, the manager can also take on a more hands-on role in development.
+Yet, their primary role is to supervise the software development processes.

 These are the main responsibilities of a software development manager.

 First, the software development manager is responsible for identifying the skills needed for the project.
 They assign the tasks based on the individual’s skills and experience.
 These should enable the team to agree with a roadmap.

 In turn, the team members should deliver within the agreed timeline.
 The development manager evaluates their performance regularly.
 They also assess if team members require additional training and anticipate problems as they arise.

 Software engineering managers commonly spend a lot of time managing people.
 This includes daily and weekly team meetings and regular 1-on-1 meetings.

 Along with managing the team, dev managers have to help recruit and hire the right team members.
 Hiring software developers is really challenging.
 It is hard to assess if developers are any good at what they do or not.